m0n01i7h/cached-resource/README.md

 Provide to the application full offline experience by caching results of the http requests.
-Put actions like POST or DELETE in case of inability to perform them due to server unavailability or offline state of the application to queue for future invocation.
+Puts actions like POST or DELETE in case if it is unable to perform them due to server unavailability or offline state of the application to queue for future invocation.

 Creation of this package was inspired by AngularJS [$resource]() and [$cachedResource]() modules.